Ken Feltman, moderator

 In May of 2010, the Conflict Index was used by university students in Egypt.
 The Index predicted the fall of the Mubarak government within the next year.

 Ekaterina Egorova, PhD

 She served as personal political consultant to President Boris Yeltsin.
 She is credited with creating the Russian concept of the psychology of political leadership and leaders.
-Prof. Egorova has published several books, e.g. “One Cannot be Born a Politician: How to become an Effective Political Leader”, 1993• “Image of the Leader”, 1994 • “Political Consultant “Political Advertising” (1999), “Political Consulting” (2002) and “Games with Toy Soldiers.
-Political Psychology of Presidents” (Including President Bush 43) (2004), “In the Fog of War: Offensive Military Communicative Technologies” (2010).
+Prof. Egorova has published several books, e.g. “One Cannot be Born a Politician: How to become an Effective Political Leader” (1993), “Image of the Leader” (1994), “Political Consultant “Political Advertising” (1999), “Political Consulting” (2002), “Games with Toy Soldiers: Political Psychology of Presidents” (2004), “In the Fog of War: Offensive Military Communicative Technologies” (2010).

-Prof. Egorova is a member of the American Association of Political Consultants (AAPC), European Association of Political Consultants (EAPC), International Association of Political Consultants (IAPC), International Public Relations Association (IPRA), Counselors Academy, Public Relations Society of America (PRSA), and the Russian Public Relations Association (RPRA).
-She resides in Washington and Moscow.
+Dr. Egorova is a member of the American Association of Political Consultants (AAPC), European Association of Political Consultants (EAPC), International Association of Political Consultants (IAPC), International Public Relations Association (IPRA), Counselors Academy, Public Relations Society of America (PRSA), and the Russian Public Relations Association (RPRA).
+An American citizen, she resides in Washington and maintains a residence in Moscow.

 Professor Walid Phares serves as an Advisor to the Anti-Terrorism Caucus in the U.S. House of Representatives and is a Co-Secretary General of the Transatlantic Legislative Group on Counter Terrorism, a Euro-American Caucus, since 2009.
 Dr. Walid Phares briefs and testifies to the US Congress, the European Parliament and the United Nations Security Council on matters related to international security and Middle East conflict.
 He consults with and lectures several national security and defense agencies as well as to Counter Terrorism advisory boards in North America and Europe.